SigitaZaromskiene/sigitaZaromskiene/README.md

 ### Hi there 👋

-### 👋 Hi there, I’m Sigita Žaromskienė from Kaunas, Lithuania.
+### I’m Sigita Žaromskienė from Kaunas, Lithuania.

 👀 I’m passionate about web development and the endless possibilities it offers.